NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/actions.md

               Helps reduce the lifetimes of human time spent solving interactive challenges across the Internet.
             </li>
             <li>
-              Depending on the characteristics of a request, Cloudflare will dynamically choose the appropriate type of challenge from the following actions based on specific criteria:
+              Depending on the characteristics of a request, Khulnasoft will dynamically choose the appropriate type of challenge from the following actions based on specific criteria:
               <ul>
                 <li>
                   Show a non-interactive challenge page (similar to the current JS Challenge).